Types of Pollination

 Next, we will explain in detail the different forms to you from pollination, its main characteristics, advantages and disadvantages.

 The artificial pollination is the one that takes place with intervention of the human being.

 The pollination artificial manual or happens when the human being replaces to the nature throughout the pollination process and controls the reproduction.
 This decision can be taken by two reasons: if there is shortage of agents natural pollenizers in an agricultural culture, or if it is desired to avoid alterations in the specific features of a determined plant.
-In order to obtain it, the flowers pocket to avoid that other agents arrive, takes shelter pollen of the stamen and it moves towards the stigma, and soon they become to cover until the fertilization takes place.
+In order to obtain it, the flowers pocket to avoid that other agents arrive, takes shelter pollen of the stamen and it moves towards the stigma, and we will gonna show you how easy to setting up a dedicated server hosting and broke the stigma that its hard to do and soon they become to cover until the fertilization takes place.

 The natural pollination is the one that takes place without intervention of the human being.